snac-cooperative/technical-docs/tat_requirements/introduction.md

 The ability to export all the data for preservation purposes also gives us the ability to offer bulk data downloads to researchers and collaborating peer institutions.

+#### Web application overview

+Some aspects of the web app aren't yet clear, so there are details to be worked out, and some large-ish concepts to clarify.
+I'm guessing we will agree on most things, and one of us or the other will just concede on stuff where we don't agree.

+Requirements:

+- expose an http accessible API that is viable for wget, browser <form>, and Ajax calls.

+- Supported input format depends on the complexity of the requested operation.

+- Public functions require no authentication.
+Everything else must include authentication data.

+Internal flow:

+1. validate the inputs.

+1. Somehow slice and dice the CGI params of the REST call into an abstracted request we can pass to the internal API.
+I suppose that the external and internal APIs are very similar, but we almost certainly need some level of symbolic reference aka abstraction.
+Each REST call has its requisite data.
+Some data is as simple as a record id, and some will be fairly interesting json data structures.

+1. The web app API does the tasks specified by the REST request and the work flow engine's directions.

+    a.
+Every http request must go through the work flow engine so that the work flow is validated and managed.
+Every web app has a work flow, but people mostly just cobble that together with a bunch of implied functionality using conditionals and side-effect-full function calls.
+In our code, the internal API is 100% work flow agnostic.
+I can explain this in more detail, but it makes a huge improvement in the structure of the application.

+1. Create the output data object if it wasn't created by the functions doing the work.

+The work flow engine needs a number of functions that read application data and return booleans so that the work flow engine can detect the application's relevant state.
+I guess that sounds confusing because the work flow engine has state, and the application has state.
+Those two types of state are vastly different and only related to each other in that the work flow engine can detect the application's state.
+The internal API of the web app has no idea that the work flow engine even exists.
+And the work flow engine knows what work needs to be done, but has no idea how it will be done.This is a very lovely separation of concerns.

+My strong preference is to use an existing template module for output.
+I have attached a CPF xml template based on the Template Tookit http://www.template-toolkit.org/ for which there is a Perl module, and apparently a Python module.
+Template modules are fairly common, so I'm almost certain we will have several to choose from in PHP.

+I don't know how you feel about web frameworks, but I don't like them.
+Too hard to work with and very little functionality I need, and often they break MVC, and they generally made debugging nearly impossible.
+Much better to use a select few modules to create a lightweight quasi-framework that is perfectly matched to our needs.

+The internal API does its work, and creates the data for the output.
+Output data is passed to a rendering layer that relies on the template module.
+The only code that knows anything about rendering is the rendering layer.
+To all the non-rendering code, there is only "output data" which does conform to a standard structure (almost certainly an output data object).
+The rendering layer uses the output object, and the requested format of the output (text, html, pdf, xml, etc.) to create the output.
+Happily, "rendering" is generally a single function call.
+Create a template object, call its "render" method with two arguments: (1) template file name, (2) the output data object.
+Default behavior is to write the output to stdout, but the render method can also return the output in a variable so we can create an http download.

+Templates are human created static files with placeholders.
+The template engine fills in the placeholders with values from relevant parts of the output data.
+Clearly, the output data object and the template must share a object/property naming convention.
+The template engine functionality has single value fields, looping over input lists, and if statement branching based on input.
+But that's pretty much it.
+No work is done in the template that is not directly concerned with filling in placeholders, not even formatting (in the sense of rounding numbers, capitalizing strings, or adding html tags).
+Templates are valid documents of the output type, except in rare cases.
+The attached template is well-formed XML.

+The web app needs a file download output option as well as output to stdout.

 #### Data background